CodePath-Pr0j3ct/Final_GroupProject/README.md

 - [x] App provides guidance for inexperienced user (youtube tutorials for exercises)
 - [x] User can browse other exercise tutorials based on their need (One page with different sections/list of exercise)
 - [ ] Setting (Change goal, schedule, type of exercise)
-- [ ] Progress showing how far/close you are from achieving your goals.
+- [ ] Progress showing how far/close User is from achieving your goals.

 **Optional Nice-to-have Stories**